 The centralized database approach looks initially simpler and seems to enable re-use of entities in different subsystems to make everything consistent.
 But the reality is you end up with huge tables that serve many different subsystems and include attributes and columns that simply are not needed in most cases.
-It's like trying to use the same physical map for hiking a short trail, taking a day-long car trip, or learning geography.
+It's like trying to use the same physical map for hiking a short trail, taking a day-long car trip, and learning geography.

 A monolithic application with typically a single relational database has two important benefits.
 First, ACID transactions and second SQL language, but both across all the tables and data related to your app.
-This provides a very simple way to easily write a query that combines data from multiple tables.
-However, data access becomes much more complex when you move to a microservices architecture.
+That provides a very simple way to easily write a query that combines data from multiple tables.
+However, data access becomes much more complex when we move to a microservices architecture.
 That is because the data owned by each microservice is private to that microservice and can only be accessed via its microservice API.
 Encapsulating the data ensures that the microservices are loosely coupled and can evolve independently of one another.
-If multiple services were accessing the same data, schema updates require coordinated updates to all the services and that would eliminate the microservice lifecycle autonomy.
+If multiple services were accessing the same data, schema updates require coordinated updates to all of the services and that would kill the "microservice lifecycle autonomy".

-Going even further, different microservices often use different kinds of databases.
+Even going further, different microservices often use different kinds of databases.
 Modern applications store and process diverse kinds of data and a relational database is not always the best choice.
-For some use cases, a particular NoSQL database (such as Azure DocumentDB or MongoDB) might have a more convenient data model and offer much better performance and scalability than a SQL database like SQL Server or Azure SQL DB.
-In other cases, a relational DB is still the best approach.
+For some use cases, a particular NoSQL database (like Azure DocumentDB or MongoDB) might have a more convenient data model and offer much better performance and scalability than a SQL database like SQL Server or Azure SQL DB.
+In other cases, a relational DB is still a better approach.
 Therefore, microservices-based applications often use a mixture of SQL and NoSQL databases, the so-called polyglot persistence approach.

-A partitioned, polyglot-persistent architecture for data storage has many benefits, including loosely coupled services, better performance, and scalability.
-However, it does introduce some distributed data management challenges that will be explained in a later section.
+A partitioned, polyglot-persistent architecture for data storage has many benefits, including loosely coupled services and better performance and scalability.
+However, it does introduce some distributed data management challenges explained in the following section named "Identifying domain-model boundaries per microservice".